The Control Unit

 However what will be interesting to learn is:

-Turbochargers require large volumes of exhaust gas to drive the turbine of a turbocharger hard enough to develop 1 bar of boost pressure.
+Turbochargers require large volumes of exhaust gas to drive the turbine of a turbocharger hard enough to develop 1000hPa of boost pressure.
 This volume of gas cannot be generated unless the engine is working at large throttle openings under load.- which requires highway driving conditions.
 Excessive boost is prevented by an exhaust gas waste gate opening as the turbocharger approaches maximum boost.
 The operation of the waste gate can only be tested under full load conditions.

 Collectively these conditions can rob the engine of a considerable portion of its potential power, and they can be comparatively inexpensive to remedy.